 The thing that others consider math tools as a hindrance to learning is in the context that one cannot actually see the numbers on the physical objects which can lead the child to miss the real concept.
 Some even consider using extra tools as forcing the children to think abstractly.

-5) What do you consider the best math tools you have in your list?
+7) What do you consider the best math tools you have on your list?

-You will like the Pattern Blocks.
+Other than the Multiplication Cards (our no.1 choice) you will like the Pattern Blocks.
 This tool helps develop dimensional reasoning.
-The blocks typically consist of 4 shapes that teach children familiarity with composition and decomposition of shapes.
+The blocks typically consist of 4 shapes that teach children familiarity with the composition and decomposition of shapes.
 Recognizing patterns, as we know, is the most important standard of mathematical training.

 An Abacus is an old-fashioned tool that teaches basic counting, addition, subtraction, multiplication, division, and even fractions.
 The abacus lets children keep track of digits which allows them to perform difficult calculations.

+Certainly.
 It will help your class a lot if you do.
-The use of classroom supplies or tools for mathematics provides a bridge between the concrete and abstract levels of different mathematical concepts.
-They provide a representation of the mathematics being studied.
-When students use tools in learning math, these representations can establish, record, and communicate their mathematical ideas that they begin to feel optimistic and confident about math.
+This is where you needed math supplies for – to provide a bridge between the concrete and abstract levels of different mathematical concepts.
+They provide a representation in your drills.
+When students use tools in learning math, these representations can establish, record, and communicate their mathematical ideas that they begin to feel confident about the subject.

-You want to engage the children to participate.
-Math tools will help children to understand many lessons about numbers in detail.
-This can encourage your class to be more participative.
+You want to engage the children to participate in the drills?
+Math tools will help them understand numbers in detail and encourage the entire class to be more participative.

 I reviewed each of the classroom supplies on this list to provide the features of how each tool works.
 Aside from giving fun to your math classes, children of all ages will enjoy using these actual tools to make sense of the problems that are given to them.
 I also picked products that are of quality but friendly to your pocket.
 They also are from trusted manufacturers who cater to school children’s needs.